SiddhaK17/classic-snake-game-project/README.md

 - **📈 Persistent High Score Tracking** – Your top score is automatically saved in the `data.txt` file, ensuring that even after closing the program, your record remains intact.
 The game instantly reads and updates this file, allowing you to track your progress over time and strive for personal bests.

-- **⚡ Performance-Optimized Execution** – Designed with Python’s `turtle` graphics library for lightweight yet visually appealing gameplay.
+- **⚡ Performance Optimized Execution** – Designed with Python’s `turtle` graphics library for lightweight yet visually appealing gameplay.
 The rendering loop and update intervals are tuned to balance speed and smoothness without causing frame drops or input lag.

-- **🛠 Modular and Scalable Architecture** – Organized into separate, purpose-driven modules:
+- **🛠 Modular and Scalable Architecture** – Organized into separate, purpose driven modules:
   - `snake.py` – Handles snake creation, movement, and growth mechanics.
   - `food.py` – Controls random food placement and appearance.
   - `scoreboard.py` – Manages score tracking, display, and high score persistence.